Keratitis Pigmentosa (German Shepherd Keratitis, KSC, Pigmented Cornea) in Dogs

-Keratitis pigmentosa, also known as German Shepherd Keratitis or pigmented keratitis, is a chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time., inflammatory eye disease that primarily occurs in German Shepherd dogs.
+Keratitis pigmentosa, also known as German Shepherd Keratitis or pigmented keratitis, is a chronic, inflammatory eye disease that primarily affects German Shepherds.
 It is characterized by the accumulation of pigments in the cornea, which can lead to reduced vision.

 BASICS/CAUSES: